puzzlef/pagerank-levelwise/README.md

 approach 5 times per graph to get a good time measure. **Levelwise** pagerank is the [STIC-D algorithm], without **ICD** optimizations (using single-thread).
 On average, **levelwise** pagerank is **faster** than the *monolithic* approach.
+Note that neither approach makes use of *SIMD instructions* which are available on all modern hardware.

 All outputs are saved in [out](out/) and a small part of the output is listed here.
-All [charts] are also included below, generated from [sheets].
+Some [charts] are also included below, generated from [sheets].
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].
 For previous experiments, see [branches].
+This experiment was done with guidance from [Prof. Dip Sankar Banerjee] and [Prof. Kishore Kothapalli].

 <br>